alefnull/alefsbits/README.md

 a small collection of my VCV Rack modules in a single plugin. [click here](https://github.com/alefnull/alefsbits/releases) for the latest release.

+## steps

+a simple 8-step sequencer with a randomize trigger input and end-of-cycle trigger output. select output range in right-click menu.

+## fibb

+a simple clock divider based on the Fibbonacci sequence of numbers.

 ## noize

 a simple random noise generator with a duration parameter and optional 0-10V cv input.